 I like the down-to-earth and timeless look of these “fanny slings” from Moment.
 Coming in both 2-liter and 1-liter varieties, you can choose either, depending on how much you think you need to carry (or how big you like your sling bags to be).
 I liked trying out the Moment sling because I wanted to see how the materials felt, and they’re very lightweight with a very satisfying zipper.

 The 2L Moment Fanny Sling can be worn on either your shoulder or your hips like a hip pack, and it’s a great size overall.
 It can fit a small camera, or even a windbreaker, if folded up.
 It’s got a soft inner lining to keep everything safe, and rainstorm-proof construction.
 I liked checking out all the cool photo-savvy details like a little cleaning cloth on an elastic.
-Look at all those pockets!
-And, what do you think of the cool rust-hued color I chose?

 Then, even smaller, is the cute 1L Mini Fanny Sling.
 It’s similar to its 2L big sibling, but even lower-profile and could be hid under your shirt or jacket if you’re in a scenario in which you want to hide your valuables (La Rambla in Barcelona, perhaps?).
 It still fits compact cameras and large phones, and is completely vegan, with no leather composition.
+I listed it as one of the best accessories for backpackers.

 If you like Moment, and you’re hunting for a new backpack as well, I recommend checking out our Moment Everything Backpack review.